Project milestones: Definition, examples & tracking

 Setting milestones is an art, not a science.
 There's no exact right or wrong way to do it.
 That being said, these are some of the common pitfalls that teams encounter when they first start setting milestones:

 • Setting too many milestones.
 The number of milestones you need will depend on the size and scope of your initiative.
-Avoid aiming to set a certain number of milestones “just because.”
-Instead, pay attention to the key tasks your team needs to accomplish in order for your project to progress.
+Avoid aiming to set a certain number of milestones "just because."
+Instead, focus on the key tasks your team needs to accomplish to move your project forward.

 • Using milestones as tasks.
 Milestones should represent a moment in time.
 To track the work you need to do to get there, use tasks instead.
 Then, use milestones to represent when a group of tasks should be completed.